Kurra-Srinivas/Pizza-Sales-Analysis/README.md

 # 🍕 Pizza Sales Analysis Dashboard

-This project analyzes pizza sales data using **MySQL** for querying and **Microsoft Excel** for data manipulation and dashboard creation.
-It aims to provide actionable business insights through key performance indicators (KPIs) and rich visualizations.
+This project analyzes pizza sales data using **MySQL** for querying and **Microsoft Excel** for data manipulation and dashboard creation.It analyzes a dataset of approximately 50,000 pizza sales records with 12 columns.
+The analysis involves querying the data using MySQL, performing data manipulations in Excel, and creating pivot tables, pivot charts, and a dashboard to visualize key insights.

 ---